Ehrlichia species

 • Human monocytic ehrlichiosis (HME): due to Ehrlichia chaffeensis, transmitted by Amblyomma americanum (lone star tick, Fig 1) and possibly other tick vectors such as Dermacentor variabilis (American dog tick).

-• Lone star is the most common cause of tick bite in southern U.S. Ticks generally in woodland habitats with white-tail deer (thought to be the main reservoir).
+• Lone star is the most common cause of tick bites in the southern U.S. Ticks are generally found in woodland habitats with white-tail deer (considered the main reservoir).

-• Human cases increasingly described over a wider range (10 states), though most to date in Missouri.
+• Human cases are increasingly described from a broader range (10 states range similar to E. chaffeensis), though most to date have been in Missouri.

 • E. muris: human infection noted in Europe, Russia, Japan/Asia, and described in the Western U.S.